 Consider your application as a whole.
 What do you personally want to emphasize about your application for the admission committee’s consideration?
 Highlight something that’s important to you or something you haven’t had a chance to share.
 Tell us, don’t show us (no websites please).
 (300 word maximum)*

-During a summer break, I was enrolled in a competitive programming club from which I developed a new mindset.

-As a beginner in competitive programming, simple sort and string matching algorithms were foreign to me and led to initial struggles in my study.
-I’d come up with irregular solutions to problems because of my lack of knowledge and only be met with failure.
-Not wanting to be ridiculed by my peers for my simple mistakes, I became hesitant in speaking out and asking questions which became detrimental to my progress.
-This only fueled my already low self-esteem at that time and made me question if I even belong in this club.
+During a summer break, I was enrolled in Kokoder club, a competitive programming club.
+As a beginner in competitive programming, simple sort and string matching algorithms were foreign to me.
+I’d come up with irregular solutions to problems because of my lack of knowledge, only to be met with failure.
+Not wanting to be ridiculed by my peers for my simple mistakes, I became hesitant in speaking out and asking questions.
+This only fueled my already low self-esteem and made me question if I even belonged in this club.

 Vale showed me that I did.
-As a mentor to me, he was creative, knowledgeable and understanding.
+As my mentor, he was creative, knowledgeable and understanding.
 Whenever I felt puzzled by one of the coding problems, he’d always tell me, “Just think of any solution and try it.
 You can always optimize it later.”
-Every weekend as I go through codeforces problems with Vale, he’d encourage me to voice out my solutions no matter how ridiculous, explain my thought process and allow the environment to be conducive to debates.
+Every weekend as I go through codeforces problems, he’d encourage me to voice out my solutions no matter how ridiculous, explain my thought process, and allowed the environment to be conducive to debates.
 Slowly, I was improving both mentally and technically.
-His outlook in approaching problems encouraged me to be more daring and think more differently.
+His outlook in approaching problems encouraged me to be more daring and think differently.

 This created a rippling effect in my school studies.
-I became keen in pursuing outside sources through the internet and courses and not be confined by just my school’s textbook.
+I became keen in pursuing knowledge from outside sources – the internet and courses – no longer confined by my school’s textbook.
 I also became more active in class discussions, asking questions, clarifications and voicing out my opinions without fear of ridicule.

 My time with Vale has taught me a valuable lesson: Don’t be afraid to look stupid and ask questions.
 Sometimes, the best answers start from the most ridiculous solutions and questions.

-This mindset I gained in Kokocoder club will allow me to inch closer to my goal as a programmer as I continue to pursue knowledge at Carnegie Mellon and beyond.
+The mindset I gained in Kokocoder club will support me to inch closer to my goal as a programmer as I continue to pursue knowledge at Carnegie Mellon and beyond.